naiyerasif/site/blog/2018-12-09-uploading-files-with-spring.md

 ## Create a Spring application to handle uploads

-Start by defining an interface that will enforce a contract for the service operations to upload and fetch files.
+Start by defining an interface that will enforce a contract for the service to upload and fetch files.

 ```java
 package com.mflash.service;